Generated regional New Jersey river scene for Ramapo River planning; not an exact location photo

 Check the USGS Mahwah gauge, NJ trout rules, county park rules, access list, weather, and water temperature.

-Are there special regulations on the Ramapo River?+
+Are there special fishing rules on the Ramapo River?

 Yes.
 Upper and lower reach rules differ, and county catch-and-release rules may apply in park water.